Towson Distracted Driver Accident Attorney

 - putting on make-up

-As a local personal injury lawyer, John Leppler’s injury law firm recommends you talk to your teens about distracted driving.
+As a distracted driver accident lawyer in Towson, John Leppler recommends you talk to your teens about distracted driving.
 Reinforce the Maryland rules.
 Set some rules of your own:

 - Don’t drive while tired or distracted.